kinow/autosubmit/docs/source/userguide/configure/develop_a_project.rst

 Proj configuration
 ==================

-After filling the experiment configuration and promt ``autosubmit create cxxx -np`` create, user can go into ``proj`` which has a copy of the model.
+After filling the experiment configuration and prompt ``autosubmit create cxxx -np`` create, user can go into ``proj`` which has a copy of the model.

 The experiment project contains the scripts specified in ``jobs_cxxx.yml`` and a copy of model source code and data specified in ``expdef_xxxx.yml``.